deadpixi/sam/README.rst

 Chris Siebenmann
     Fixed various bugs in font rendering, and ported Mark H. Wilkinson's mouse chording code to this version of sam.
+    Provided the implementation of the Cscrolldownline and Cscrollupline commands.

 Aram Hăvărneanu
     Improved the handling of Makefile variables.